namurphy/pytest-tutorial/tutorial.md

 >>> assert 0.1 + 0.2 == 0.3
 ```

+Because decimals are stored as binary floating point numbers in Python,
-The problem is that there is a very slight difference at the level of
+there is a very slight difference at the level of _machine precision_.
-machine precision.

 ```pycon
 >>> 0.1 + 0.2 - 0.3
 5.551115123125783e-17
 ```

-We can use [`numpy.isclose`] when we are trying to compare floating
+Use [`numpy.isclose`] to compare floating point numbers.
-point numbers that might be slightly different.

 ```pycon
 >>> import numpy as np